- Human Resources

 View an online narrated presentation that explains the history of Healthy You and the Health Questionnaire, and explore the content below.

-Visit meQuilibrium, this on-line tool reduces stress and is available to Wellesley employees and spouses.
+Visit meQuilibrium, this online tool reduces stress and its available to Wellsley employees and spouses.
 Stress is part of life and one of the top health risks at the College.
-It is a personalized on-line stress management system that uses the science of resilience and behavior change to target your individual causes and symptoms of stress.
+It is a personalized online stress management system that uses the science of resilience and behavior change to target your individual causes and symptons of stress.
 Learn how to reduce the impact of your specific stressors!

-Healthy You Employee of the Month - Dotti Koulalis
+Meet Jane Simmons, our Healthly You Employee of the Month

 Using the Harvard Pilgrim website you’ll find resources for: